wingraptor/super-sycamore/content/posts/permaculture-backyard-transformation-part-1.md

 For such a small space, I have 16 varieties of plants in various levels of maturity (and health 😌) :

 1. Several bananas trees (technically a [herb](https://www.wikiwand.com/en/Banana))
 2. Pomegranate Tree
 3. Soursop tree
 4. Two lime trees,
 5. Four pawpaw trees (one male and tree hermaphrodites)
 6. Several okra plants
 7. Few scotch bonnet pepper plants
 8. Lettuce
 9. Sweet potato
 10. Immature eggplant...plants
 11. Few spinach plants
 12. Immature [suriname cherry](https://www.wikiwand.com/en/Eugenia_uniflora)
 13. Immature [mediterranean fig tree](https://www.wikiwand.com/en/Common_fig)
 14. Lemon grass
 15. (Too much) Basil
 16. [Jack or Sword Bean](https://www.wikiwand.com/en/Canavalia_ensiformis)

 ## The Layout 📐

 This backyard space is quite small, having a total area of x m^2.
 However, due to a large well occupying an area of x m^2, the total usable area is x^2m.

 <iframe src="https://giphy.com/embed/ne3xrYlWtQFtC" width="240" height="205" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

-This area is eastward facing and shaded on both on its western side and eastern side.
-The western side is however shaded by a much greater degree which means that there is full or partial shade for ~6hrs per day.
-The backyard is opened on the southern and northern sides.
-This is useful information for planning plant selection and placement.
+This area lies on the eastern side of the house and thus is shaded on its western side.
+This results in it being partially or fully shaded for ~6hrs per day, depending on the time of year.
+The eastern side is also partially shaded by the neighbors house, but to a much smaller degree.
+The backyard is open on the southern and northern sides.
+All of this is useful information for future planning plant selection and placement.